ROCm/rocAL/README.md

 ## Installation instructions

 > [!IMPORTANT]
 > First, install ROCm on your system.
-Second, install the required prerequisites for both installation methods.
+Second, install the prerequisites (required for both installation methods).
 > Then, choose your installation method based on your environment:
 > 1. **ROCm `7.2.x` or below** — install the prebuilt packages (see [package install](#package-install)).
 > 2. **ROCm `7.13` or later** — build from source on top of the ROCm Core SDK (see [source install](#source-install)).